spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/12.png
      :align: center

-13. Enter the below expression, and the *-11* will count 11 characters in reverse and extract them.
+13. Enter the below expression.
+We use the `substr` function and extract the value from position *-11* (negative value is counted from the end).
 The final result can be viewed in the :guilabel:`Preview` section.
 Click :guilabel:`Run`.

   .. code-block::